niklasf/lila-cloudeval/README.md

 Acknowledgements
 ----------------

-Thanks [@noobpwnftw](https://github.com/noobpwnftw) for https://chessdb.cn and sharing the dastabase dumps.
+Thanks [@noobpwnftw](https://github.com/noobpwnftw) for https://chessdb.cn and sharing the database dumps.

 Thanks for [@vondele](https://github.com/vondele) for providing a [reference implementation of the chessdb.cn binary format](https://github.com/vondele/cdbdirect).